noaione/yuusha-shoukan-ln/sources/v10/chapter5x1.md

 ...Yes, at the time I first met Kaito-san...
 I think my heart had opened up a bit.
 That’s why...
 Kaito-san’s image overlapped with Iris.
 At that time, I felt really strange.
-When I was talking with Kaito-san, instead of thinking that I should smile, I foud myself naturally smiling...
+When I was talking with Kaito-san, instead of thinking that I should smile, I found myself naturally smiling...
 “Ahh, smiling was supposed to be like this, wasn’t it?”, feeling nostalgic, that was the thought that popped out of my mind.
 We chatted about trivila things, laughed about trivial things, scolded for trivial things...
 I started to lose track of myself more and more.